seng438-winter-2022/seng438-a2-Mik-Ese/Assignment2-Report.md

     - `calculateColumnTotalMixedDec` - belongs to the generalized legal inputs partition
 - `calculateRowTotal`
     - `calculateRowTotalNoRows` - belongs to the generalized legal inputs partition
+    - `calculateRowTotalNegRow` - belongs to the generalized legal inputs partition
+    - `calculateRowTotalRowOutOfBounds` - belongs to the generalized legal inputs partition
     - `calculateRowTotalAllPosInt` - belongs to the generalized legal inputs partition
     - `calculateRowTotalAllNegInt` - belongs to the generalized legal inputs partition
     - `calculateRowTotalMixedInt` - belongs to the generalized legal inputs partition